M-o-a-T/forth/doc/tut/start-here.rst

 (Multitask support is on the TODO list; the multitask mainloop can't poll the serial port fast enough.)

-You can send additional files by typing Control-T followed by Control-U.
+You can send additional files by clicking on the Upload button.

 ++++++++++++++++++
 Included Batteries